-John said to the people, repent and be baptized.
+John said to the people, repent, and be baptized.
 But I ask, baptized into what?
-I am not trying to condemn John’s baptism, he was sent by God.
+I am not trying to condemn John’s baptism; God sent him.
 But I invite you to take a closer look at what happened at the river Jordan that day.
-So many people came to John the Baptist to be baptized and he baptized them.
-When he peptized them, heaven did not speak, the Holy Spirit did not come down.
-But the moment Jesus stepped into the water and was baptized, the voice of the Father was heard from above and the Holy Spirit descended on him.
-His baptism was different; even though he received it from the hands of a man, he sanctified it.
-John himself was very much aware of a greater baptism and that was why he said to the people in our gospel reading this morning; I baptize you with water; but he who is mightier than I is coming, the thong of whose sandals I am not worthy to untie; he will baptize you with the Holy Spirit and with fire.
+So many people came to John the Baptist to be baptized, and he baptized them.
+When he peptized them, heaven did not speak; the Holy Spirit did not come down.
+But the moment he stepped into the water and was baptized, the Father’s voice was heard from above, and the Holy Spirit descended on him.
+His baptism was different; even though he received it from a man’s hands, he sanctified it.
+John himself was very much aware of a greater baptism, and that was why he said to the people in our gospel reading this morning; I baptize you with water; but he who is mightier than I is coming, the thong of whose sandals I am not worthy to untie; he will baptize you with the Holy Spirit and with fire.

-The sacrament of baptism is an initiation, an initiation not into a sacret court and a sacred kingdom.
-That is the reason we baptize infants in our Church, we initiate them into the Church, into the kingdom God.
-It is not just about repentance, if not, we would not be baptizing infants because they have nothing to repent of apart from the original sin which is no fault of theirs.
-Baptism makes them members of the Church even though they are still infant.
+The sacrament of baptism is an initiation, an initiation not into a secret court and a sacred kingdom.
+That is the reason we baptize infants in our Church; we initiate them into the Church, into the kingdom of God.
+It is not just about repentance; if not, we would not be baptizing infants because they have nothing to repent of apart from the original sin, which is no fault of theirs.
+Baptism makes them members of the Church even though they are still infants.
 It is the responsibility of Christian parents to initiate their children into the body of Christ, the Church.
-Jesus said to the apostles, Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit… .
-The apostles were sent to baptize all nations and not some nations, therefore infants are part of all nations and they are to be made Children of God as well.
+Jesus said to the apostles, Go therefore and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit… .
+The apostles were sent to baptize all nations and not some nations.
+Therefore infants are part of all nations, and they are to be made Children of God.

-Jesus, by his own baptism has anointed us as Sons and daughters of the Father and we must learn to live our lives as such.
+By his own baptism, Jesus has anointed us as Sons and daughters of the Father, and we must learn to live our lives as such.
 We are baptismal people, chosen people, a consecrated people, a people set apart.
-We must therefore learn to stand on the power of our baptism and overcome the spirit of fear.
-We were certainly not given the spirit of timidity when we were baptized, we were given the Spirit of boldness.
+Therefore, we must learn to stand on the power of our baptism and overcome the spirit of fear.
+We were certainly not given the spirit of timidity when we were baptized; we were given the Spirit of boldness.
 We were not given the spirit of confusion, but the Spirit that teaches the truth.
-As baptized Christians therefore we have the seal of God on us, we have the backing of heaven.
-He says to you today, you are my Son, you are my daughter, with you I am well pleased.
-He is not pleased with our sins but he is pleased with us as his children.
-Let us therefore renew our baptismal commitments today and ask God to strengthen our faith in him through Christ our Lord.
+As baptized Christians, therefore, we have God’s seal on us; we have the backing of heaven.
+He says to you today; you are my Son, you are my daughter, with you, I am well pleased.
+He is not pleased with our sins, but he is pleased with us as his children.
+Therefore, let us renew our baptismal commitments today and ask God to strengthen our faith in him through Christ, our Lord.